PatrickChudalla/jclouds-examples/azureblob-example/README.md

 The application supports multiple authentication methods that can be selected using Gradle project properties.

-**IMPORTANT**: Always use the project-specific task notation (`:azure-blob-example:run`) to avoid configuration conflicts with other example projects.
+**IMPORTANT**: Always use the project-specific task notation (`:azureblob-example:run`) to avoid configuration conflicts with other example projects.

 ### Available Authentication Methods